arachnist/nibylandia.is-a.cat/README.md

-This repository contains the NixOS configuration of my machines.

-Run `nix-shell`
+This repository has been moved away from github